MrKrishnaAgarwal/CPP-Practice/README.md

   - Description of the program
   - Input and Output
   - Please add your name and GitHub profile link in the README.md file.
 - Please add comments to your program to make it easier to understand.
 (Optional)

-### License :page_facing_up:
+## License :page_facing_up:

 This project is licensed under the MIT License - see the [LICENSE.md](/LICENSE.md) file for details

-### Looking forward to learning and collaborating with you! :smile:
+### Looking forward to learning and collaborating with you! 🛠

 <img src="https://octodex.github.com/images/welcometocat.png" width= 350/>